mmorowitz/morowitz-website/content/blog/obsidian-tasks/how-i-manage-tasks-in-obsidian.md

 #### The Daily Note Template
 Each day I generate a daily note.
 Here's a sample of a rendered daily note:

-{% image "./dailynote.png", "A screencapture of a sample daily note from the sample vault" %}
+{% image "./dailynote.png", "A screen capture of a sample daily note from the sample vault" %}

-It is based on my Daily Note template ([source](https://github.com/mmorowitz/sample-obsidian-tasks-vault/blob/main/Templates/Daily%20Note%20Template.md)) which has three important task queries: Tasks Planned Today, Today's Reminders, and Tasks Completed Today.
+This is generated from a sample Daily Note template ([source](https://github.com/mmorowitz/sample-obsidian-tasks-vault/blob/main/Templates/Daily%20Note%20Template.md)) which has three important task queries: Tasks Planned Today, Today's Reminders, and Tasks Completed Today.

 ##### Tasks Planned Today